Graduate Diploma of Forest Science and Management

 Assessment varies for each unit.
 It generally comprises a mix of assessment types, including laboratory- and readings-based assignments, seminar presentations, field and investigation reports, and formal practical and written examinations.

 The majority of coursework units involve a lecture (two hours) and a laboratory session or tutorial (two-three hours) per week, for on-campus students.
-For units that are delivered by distance education, students are typically provided with a study guide, together with readings from relevant text books and journals.
+For units that are delivered online, students are typically provided with a study guide, together with readings from relevant text books and journals.

 Some units may be offered as intensive short courses to enable participation by professional foresters and may include formal lectures, tutorials, workshops, laboratory sessions and field trips for hands-on experience to put theory into practice.